 Poppy drop November 2019.
 Copyright Coventry Evening Telegraph

-Artists impression of the proposed Peace Podium saluting dais Designed by Armistice Parade Vice Chairman Phil Godden.
+The original design of the proposed Peace Podium saluting dais by Armistice Parade Vice Chairman Phil Godden.

 The Lord Lieutenant of Warwickshire, Mr Timothy Cox, inspects the site of the Peace Podium as construction commences.